David Seton of Parbroath

 David Seton of Parbroath (died 1601) was a Scottish courtier and administrator.

+Family background

 He was the son of Gilbert Seton of Parbroath and Helen Leslie, a daughter of the Earl of Rothes.
 Gilbert Seton was killed during the battle of Pinkie in 1547, making him successor to his grandfather Andrew Seton of Parbroath (died 1563).

 His home was Parbroath Castle in Creich, Fife.
 His surname was sometimes written "Seyton" or Seytoun".
+In 1566, David Seton made a contract to marry Nicholas Wardlaw, a gentlewoman in the household of Mary, Queen of Scots, in 1566, but instead she married Patrick Wood of Bonnyton.